bdkosher/goodtimes/README.md

 #### The `<<` Operator

-Left shifting can be used to merge two finite types into a larger aggregate type.
+Left shifting can be used to merge two different `java.time` types into a larger aggregate type.
 For example, left-shifting a `LocalTime` into a `LocalDate` (or vice versa) results in a `LocalDateTime`.

 ```groovy
     def thisYear = Year.of(2017)